danocmx/node-tf2-static-schema/README.md

 # TF2 Static Schema
 This package keeps TF2 schema files up to date in the temp folder.
-I've created this package due to the other option being running everything locally for your app which seems illogical due to lack of updates TF2 receives.

 This is a work in progress, bear in mind the API can change.

+## Reason I've created this
+- Unrealibity of steam servers
+- Lack of TF2 updates making it illogical to update locally every X hour
+- Loading just what you want into your app!

 ## Instalation
 If you're only using `schema.static`, install like: